-The care Matt Scarpelli received at Western Maryland Health System’s Schwab Family Cancer Center eased his mind in a scary time
+The care Matt Scarpelli received at UPMC Western Maryland’s Schwab Family Cancer Center eased his mind in a scary time

 Last November, just a few months after turning 35, Matt Scarpelli of Cumberland was already in the middle of some major changes when he was thrown the biggest curveball of his life.